stormbrew/sack/README.md

 For examples, see the lib/middleware directory.

+* obj#initialize(parent, *args)
+  Takes a parent middleware/server and any number of other arguments as appropriate to defining the function of the middleware.

 Request Contract
 ----------------
 The request object returned by a server or middleware #wait method must respond